 This is the History of Beyond Meat and a Look at Their Logo Design

-Since first being founded in 2009, Beyond Meat is a company that has taken the culinary world by storm thanks to their wide range of plant-based meat substitutes that look and taste like real meat.
-With vegan and vegetarian diets rapidly gaining popularity in the United States and across the world as people begin attempting to live a healthier lifestyle and lower their ecological footprint, Beyond Meat has capitalized on a wave in the culinary industry that has enabled them to become a highly successful company while focusing on only a single culinary niche – making plants taste like meat.
+Since first being founded in 2009, Beyond Meat is a company that has taken the culinary world by storm thanks to its wide range of plant-based meat substitutes that look and taste like real meat.
+With vegan and vegetarian diets rapidly gaining popularity in the United States and across the world as people begin attempting to live a healthier lifestyle and lower their ecological footprint, Beyond Meat has capitalized on a wave in the culinary industry that has enabled them to become a highly successful company, while focusing on only a single culinary niche – making plants taste like meat.

 While Beyond Meat’s international success is certainly thanks especially to the company’s ability to make healthy and great-tasting plant-based meat substitutes, Beyond Meat has done an excellent job of marketing their products as well – and the Beyond Meat logo has played a critical role in these marketing efforts.

 Below, we’ll explore the brief yet interesting history of Beyond Meat and how they became one of the most successful vegan culinary companies in the world today as well as take a look at the Beyond Meat logo design and how that logo has played a role in Beyond Meat’s worldwide success.